web validator

 Limitations

-• Structure and URL-pattern check only; does not fetch or verify live URLs.
+• Structure and URL-format check only; does not fetch or verify live URL status codes.

-• Very large sitemaps may be slow in-browser; split or validate in CI for huge files.
+• Very large sitemaps may be slow in-browser; split exports or validate in CI for huge files.

 Tips

-• Keep sitemaps within search engine limits (50k URLs or 50MB uncompressed)
+• Keep individual sitemap files within search engine limits (50k URLs or 50MB uncompressed).

 Examples